-The configuration for the Apache ActiveMQ Artemis core broker is contained in broker.xml.
+The configuration for the Apache ActiveMQ Artemis core server is contained in broker.xml.
+This is what the FileConfiguration bean uses to configure the messaging server.

-There are many attributes which you can configure for Apache ActiveMQ Artemis.
+There are many attributes which you can configure Apache ActiveMQ Artemis.
 In most cases the defaults will do fine, in fact every attribute can be defaulted which means a file with a single empty configuration element is a valid configuration file.
 The different configuration will be explained throughout the manual or you can refer to the configuration reference here.